Skip to main content

 3. Select a conversation to inspect the full session tree.

-For more on the Agents view, see View agent activity.
-The plugin emits spans per the OTel GenAI semantic conventions:
+For more information about the Agents view, see View agent activity.
+The plugin emits spans per the OpenTelemetry (OTel) GenAI semantic conventions:

 SpanEmitted onKey attributes